PARODY SONG-LYRICS

 UKULELE and GUITAR-FRIENDLY LINK: Our whole series of songs can be found in a friendly format for ukulele (and guitar)-players on our sister blog "SILLY SONGS and SATIRE".
 Click HERE to proceed to this site.

-And cliques and clans, and kith and kin, and bag and baggage, flee and
+And cliques and clans, and dark and dank, and dungeons/dragons, flee or fly;

-Head over heels, and belle and beau, Beauty and Beast, and two for tea,
+Head over heels, and mine and mill, and kith and kin, and two for tea

 There’s vim and vigor, pain or pleasure, fast and furious, slow but sure